 Carol’s Community is the community focused programming within the Neuro Neighborhood.
 The name is inspired by four incredible Carols, each representing the power of support, resilience, and connection in life’s toughest moments.
 Whether you’re living with a neurological condition, a caregiver, volunteer or staff, you both benefit from and contribute to a network of encouragement, inspiration, and inclusion.
 Our programs are designed to foster community, provide educational resources, and uplift one another, empowering everyone to live a more fulfilling life.

-Adaptive Biking Day
+Adaptive Recreation Day

-Red Rose Parkinson’s Support Groups
+Red Rose Parkinson’s Support Group

 We provide individuals with Parkinson's, their caregivers, and loved ones with knowledge, encouragement, and connection free of cost.
 These groups focus on education, emotional support, and proactive strategies for managing the condition while fostering hope and resilience.